Tips on How to Get to Rovereto – Top Travel Ideas in Italy

 As I did some map research, I figured out that the distance from Milan to Rovereto is about 200 km.
 You can also use public transport or rent a car to get there.

-By public transport: Trains run between Milan and Rovereto with a change in Verona.
+Trains run between Milan and Rovereto with a change in Verona.
 The total travel time, including a change, is approximately 2.5 hours.
 Trains depart from Milan twice an hour throughout the day.
 You can check the current train timetable at the Raileurope service.
 I think Raileurope is a very convenient service, because tourists can compare different routes, duration of the train journey, number of changes, prices, etc.

-By rented car: Renting a car is very popular in Milan, since there are many interesting architectural and natural sites to explore around Milan.
-It is convenient to travel by car in the Trentino-Alto Adige region, where Rovereto is located.
-For example, some attractions of the Dolomites can only be reached by car.
-You can find rental offices in various areas of the city, as well as at Milan airport.
 I would recommend booking a car in advance as the service is very popular among tourists.
 You can book a car in advance via the international services Discover Cars, Economybookings and other similar ones.
 Milan and Rovereto are connected by highway No. A4.
 Travel time is approximately 2.5 hours (see on the map).
 Based on my experience, both online services are super convenient and you can use both of them to compare different car rental options.

 Where to stay in Rovereto

-Leon d` Oro 4* – the hotel is located in the center of Rovereto, close to its famous museums.
+Leon d` Oro 4* is located in the center of Rovereto, close to its famous museums.
 The hotel has a relaxation terrace, a swimming pool, a bar and a restaurant.
 You can stay in rooms of various categories, including family rooms.
 Breakfast is included in most room types.
 In the room you can find everything you need, including a safe, a minibar, air conditioning, TV, and free Wi-Fi.
 Paid parking is available next to the hotel.
-Front desk staff can provide luggage storage and bicycle rental services;
+Front desk staff can provide luggage storage and bicycle rental services.

 What to see in Rovereto

-Rovereto has preserved a beautiful historical town center, where you can see buildings of different times from the early Middle Ages to the Renaissance.
-For example, one of the central buildings is considered to be the Alberti Poya Palace.
-Nowadays, behind its walls there is the MART Museum – the Museum of Contemporary Art of Trento and Rovereto.
 The palace was built in the 18th century and is notable for the frescoes, stucco moldings and paintings that have been preserved here.
 The museum exhibits works by Italian artists from different periods.
 In the museum collection you can see works by Francesco Hayes, Eugenio Prati, Bartolomeo Bezzi, Umberto Maggioli, Gino Rossi and others.
 There is some useful information for visiting that I discovered:

-- The museum is open to the public daily from Tuesday to Sunday from 10 am to 6 pm; on Friday it is open until 9 pm; Monday is day off;
+• The museum is open to the public daily from Tuesday to Sunday from 10 am to 6 pm; on Friday it is open until 9 pm; Monday is day off;

-- The entrance ticket costs 15 euros.
+• The entrance ticket costs 15 euros.

 There are many other palazzos (palaces) in the town.
-This is the Annona Palace (now the library) and the Fedrigotti Palazzo; the Dell’Istruzione Palazzo (now the university building) and the Del BENE Palace; the Rosmini “al Frassem” Palace and the Ex Scuole Damiano Chiesa Palace; the Frizzi Brunatti Palazzo and Palazzo Sichardt; Palazzo de Cobelli and some others.
-All of them are concentrated in the historical center of Rovereto and are excellent for walking routes.
-The buildings look more like mansions with beautiful balconies and elegant facades.
-Meanwhile, these are architectural objects of various periods, from the Middle Ages to the 18-19 centuries.
+This is the Annona Palace (now the library) and the Fedrigotti Palazzo, the Dell’Istruzione Palazzo (now the university building) and the Del BENE Palace, the Rosmini “al Frassem” Palace and the Ex Scuole Damiano Chiesa Palace, the Frizzi Brunatti Palazzo and Palazzo Sichardt, Palazzo de Cobelli and some others.

 Having escaped the narrow streets of the historic center of Rovereto, you will finally reach the graceful Church of San Marco, the Historical Museum and, most importantly, the Rovereto Castle.
 Rovereto Castle is a real fortress, located on a hill and protected by moats.
 The construction of the castle dates back to the late Middle Ages, so you can admire its fortifications, characteristic only for medieval times.
-The fortress is decorated with towers, and there are tunnels inside down.
-Now the castle functions as a Museum of Weapons; you can see an impressive collection of weapons from different times typical only for Italy.
-After some research, I discovered the following practical information:

-- The museum is open from May to October, from 10 am to 5:30 pm;
+• The museum is open from May to October, from 10 am to 5:30 pm;

-- The entrance ticket costs 10 euros; you can take an audio guide in your language.
+• The entrance ticket costs 10 euros; you can take an audio guide in your language.

 You can also find a lot of castles around Rovereto.
 In this sense, Rovereto is a completely unique town, and if you are interested in medieval architecture, then Rovereto offers great routes for strolling around.
 For example, in the surroundings of Rovereto there are the episcopal castles of Corno, Castellano and Noarna.
 The castles have been partially preserved and are only accessible for external viewing.
 These magnificent buildings once belonged to the heads of the Episcopal Diocese of Trento and protected the medieval roads from raids on Rovereto.